mnit-rtmc/iris/docs/alerts.md

 Because the alert system requires alert CAP messages in order to function, it can be challenging to test.
 To address this, IRIS provides a testing mechanism that allows testing the system with a mocked-up CAP message.
-To use this, first a CAP XML message must be crafted with:
+To use this, first a CAP message must be crafted with:

  - An event type configured in IRIS (which can be a custom "Test" event)
  - An alert area that contains signs suitable for testing